0xArwa/0xArwa/README.md

 # About Me

 - Hi there!
-I'm Arwa, a dedicated and passionate Junior Data Scientist. <br>
+I'm Arwa, a passionate Data Scientist. <br>
 - I'm excited about using data-driven insights to solve real-world problems and make a positive impact.

 # Interests